 As a disclaimer, most of our projects aren’t the typical DIY stuff, meaning the kinds that have a shopping list with readily available parts from the dollar store.
 Having access to a full machine factory, we make this stuff for my own photography fun.
 Shining a light on something/someone isn’t exactly a new concept, and in the age of so many experts on the internet we seem to get lost in all of that.
 Smart engineers will have a field day picking apart the light quality and innards of the electronics, but hey, take it up with the quality control over there in China.
 I’ll just use it to take pictures and move on.

 *This panel is similar to the ones you can search for on Alibaba (search for 600x600mm Light Panel), but I don’t know if it is the same as far as lumens, CRI, etc. Our source tells me this one is much brighter than the average panel.
 Some of the places do have a minimum quantity order so don’t be fooled by the low price.
-In the future, I’m sure Home Depot will start to carry all types of LEDs and all this will become forgettable.
+In the future, I’m sure hardware stores will start to carry all types of LEDs and all this will become forgettable.

-I’d been wanting to make something like this for quite some time.
 I’ve always loved shooting with just the modeling lights on studio lights through softboxes.
 It’s just that a good amount of my brainpower is devoted to on and off camera speedlights, because I mostly shoot on location, where you have to create your own light.
 Speedlights can fit in a bag, and are powered by batteries, so therein lies their strengths.
 Problem is, flashes don’t provide a realtime preview of what they are going to do to a scene, a person’s face, etc. Every photographer or artist out there should hopefully be able to recognize quality and interesting light in all shapes and forms, so this LED light panel can get me back to doing what I enjoy the most, portraits of people with honest emotions, without the oftentimes annoying rinse and repeat nature of strobe based photography.

 These lights are really bright, it’s hard to show their illumination power in photos.
 It’s bright enough to light up an entire room, and uses less power than a 40W bulb.
 I could see using these lights just as a work light or figure drawing light.